 Reduction of man-made emissions of greenhouse gases is therefore urgent.
 “The energy sector is at the front line of this issue, as it is by far the largest source of the emissions that cause global warming”, as the International Energy Agency (IEA) acknowledges in its Commentary: What would it take to limit the global temperature rise to 1.5 °C?; this report provides a summary of the available options for the industry and the agency’s estimates of their possible impact.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/3572.htm